Avoid Costly Rebranding

 A company name appears on the “front door” of the company’s facilities or in legal documents for that company, while the mark appears on that company’s goods or in advertising of its services.
 Often, for the benefit of consumers, it’s much easier to use the shortened version as a mark (e.g., FORD), and doing so allows anyone to distinguish between the mark and the company as a whole.

 Securing a company name can be relatively easy.
-Typically, so long as no one else in your state has registered that precise company name with the state’s central authority (called the “State Corporation Commission” or “SCC” in my home state of Virginia, and often the “Secretary of State” in other states), you are free to register that company name with your state.
+Typically, so long as no one else has registered that precise company name in your state, you are free to register that name with your state’s central authority (called the “State Corporation Commission” or “SCC” in my home state of Virginia, and often the “Secretary of State” in other states).

 But registering your company name in your state does not secure protection for your mark (even if that mark is very similar to your company’s name).
 Although the benefits often far outweigh the costs, obtaining federal registration for a mark is a different and more complex process, and has its own hurdles to success.
 Any federal registration application must identify not only the mark, but also a description of the goods/services that the mark is or will be used with, and the general “class(es)” in which those goods/services fall.
 The application also must assert whether the mark is already in use with those goods/services, or whether the applicant merely has an intent to use the mark with them in the future.